 When Psalm 118 says, “God’s love endures forever,” this is not just a figure of speech, nor is it wishful thinking.
 This is a quality of God’s character explained in one beautiful Old Testament word: hesed.

 Hesed tells the story of an unbreakable, unshakable bond between two parties.
 It is a love so deep that our language struggles to explain it.
 It is a covenant never retracted.
 Any offenses are covered by hesed mercy.
-It’s a love in which forgiveness is rooted, and a love that has no end.
-If a wrong is committed against God, hesed is the place where His anger subsides in unlimited grace.
+It’s a love in which forgiveness is rooted and a love that has no end.
+If a wrong is committed against God, hesed swallows it up.

 That’s the sort of endurance God’s love possesses.